Here's How to Create a Healthy Diet

 Diet plays such a big role in your life, so make it count with these four ways to create and maintain healthy eating habits.

 It can be overwhelming to make changes to your diet—you want to do what’s best for you and be comfortable with whatever changes you make.
 The good news is, your diet is entirely up to you.
-But, by making small and simple changes to your diet, you’ll be able to create healthy habits that will last.
+But, by making small and simple changes to your diet, you’ll be able to reap some added health benefits and create healthy habits that will last.

 Here are some ideas to help you get started:

 Logging your food for even two to three days gives you a snapshot of your typical eating habits.
 After tracking for a day or two, you might already notice areas that need improvement.
 Once you make a couple adjustments, focus on what you like and how you feel when you eat certain foods or meals.
 This way you’ll be able to make changes according to your own taste.

 The great thing about diets is that they require variety to be healthy—and keeping track of your food may help you get the variety of nutrients you need.
 Keeping a food journal can also help you keep track of things you’d like to monitor such as calories per day, saturated fat, sodium, or sugar intake.
 Start today by using a tracker like My Fitness Pal or Lose It.

 Meals prepared at home are typically lower in calories, sodium, and fat compared to a meal prepared at a restaurant.
 Plus, when you cook your own meals, you know exactly what’s in them.
 Plan your week and choose an extra night or two that you can commit to eating at home—eliminating just one night of eating out is a victory.